dikshantpatel95/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
 It's not required to be familiar with the approach used in the paper but, it's good practice to try to read papers like these.

 ### Pre-process the Data Set (normalization, grayscale, etc.)
+####1.
+Describe how, and identify where in your code, you preprocessed the image data.
+What tecniques were chosen and why did you choose these techniques?
+Consider including images showing the output of each preprocessing technique.
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc

 Minimally, the image data should be normalized so that the data has mean zero and equal variance.
 For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data and can be used in this project.
+Normalization is important in ANNs because real data obtained from experiments and analysis most times are distant from each other.
+The effect is great because the common activation functions such as sigmoid, hyperbolic tangent and gaussian produce result that ranges between [0,1] or [-1,1].
+It is important to normalise the values to be in that range.
+By normalizing all of our inputs to a standard scale, we're allowing the network to more quickly learn the optimal parameters for each input node.

+Additionally, it's useful to ensure that our inputs are roughly in the range of -1 to 1 to avoid weird mathematical artifacts associated with floating point number precision.
+In short, computers lose accuracy when performing math operations on really large or really small numbers.
+Moreover, if your inputs and target outputs are on a completely different scale than the typical -1 to 1 range, the default parameters for your neural network (ie. learning rates) will likely be ill-suited for your data.

 Other pre-processing steps are optional.
 You can try different techniques to see if it improves performance.